 Scenic drives or boat trips may offer a good way for those with physical/mobility issues to see the vast backcountry of Glen Canyon.
 Accessible boat tours are also available.
 LPRM tours include individual audio sets with every tour and are available in English, Spanish, German, French, Italian, Mandarin and Japanese.

-Float trips provided by Wilderness River Adventures will have specialized equipment to accommodate guests with disabilities.
+Float trips provided by Wilderness River Adventures use ADA compliant rafts with specialized equipment to accommodate guests with disabilities.
 Contact them at 800-992-8022 to discuss individual needs.

 Service animals are allowed in national parks.
 For a definition of a service animal, please see the Americans with Disability Act (ADA) definition.
 For information on animals that do not qualify as service animals, see the Pets page.